simonmichael/hledger_site/src/features.md

   strong compile-time type checking.
   Failures caused by user input are reported clearly and promptly.

-- Robust testing:
-  The software is continually tested by extensive automated tests.

 - Robust features: built-in commands and options combine well with one another, and are expected to do something sensible in all cases, with all kinds of input.

-- Robust calculation: results are expected to always perfectly match what you would calculate on paper, up to 255 decimal places.

 - Robust parsing: dated items, such as balance assertions and balance assignments, are processed in date order.
 Assertions/assignments